youngskilled/js-filter/README.md

 ### Changelog ###

+**Version 0.5.6**
+Fixed a bug that showed categories in specific depth.
+When those categories had products directly related to them.

 **Version 0.5.5**
 Fixed some bugs that were also in to "beforeAPI" branch.
 All anchors are updated with hash on filter change.
 Fixed a bug with reload with pages and clicking on next.
 Added selectors for pages/items remaining.